cozy/CozyGPSMemory/README.md

 }
 ```

+> [!WARNING]
-⚠️ On Android, this value is not relevant and is always 100.
+> On Android, this value is not relevant and is always 100.

 ### Activity types